Interested in pursuing a Masters in Finance in Ireland?

 The course comprises core modules such as Asset Pricing and Portfolio Management, Corporate Finance and Valuation, Derivatives securities, and Financial Risk Analysis.

-The speciality of the course: Finance Live module.
+The speciality of the course: the Finance Live module.
 Here students get the chance to evaluate critical real-world situations and solve problems.

 In addition, the university offers a novel summer school in Data Management and Financial Analytics and a year-long analytics and finance project.

 Our MSc Finance and Regulation graduates draw expertise from the disciplines of Finance and Law to provide students with a relevant and stimulating learning experience.